 Building your own scenarios

-At its simplest, building a scenario consists of finding the relevant modules - fetch data from service X, do this to it, then send it module Y - connecting them together, and mapping the outputs of one module to the inputs of another.
+At its simplest, building a scenario consists of finding the relevant modules - fetching data from service X, doing this to it, then sending it to module Y - connecting them together, and mapping the outputs of one module to the inputs of another.

 All being well, the module will run successfully and you'll see this little thought bubble above it.